chikuchinmaya/System-Monitoring-Dashboard/README.md

-# System-Monitoring-Dashboard
-A real-time web-based monitoring tool using Bash scripting and Apache HTTPD.
-It tracks OS info, CPU uptime, memory usage, disk usage, and active processes dynamically.

-🚀 Features ✔ Live system insights (CPU, Memory, Disk) ✔ Top processes by CPU & Memory ✔ Web-based dashboard (HTML, CSS) ✔ Auto-refresh with Apache CGI
+# 🖥️ System Monitoring Dashboard with SNS Alerts

+**A real-time system monitoring solution** using **Bash scripting, Apache HTTPD, and AWS SNS**.
+This project tracks system metrics like **CPU usage, memory, disk space, and top processes**, while also triggering **automated SNS notifications** when resource thresholds are exceeded.

 🔧 Use Cases: ✅ Server monitoring ✅ Resource management ✅ Lightweight tracking

-# 🖥️ System Monitoring Dashboard

-A real-time **system monitoring dashboard** built using **Bash scripting** and served via **Apache HTTPD**.
-This project provides live insights into **OS information, CPU uptime, memory usage, disk usage, and top processes**.

 ## 🚀 Features